Andi-Lo/MulticolumnGallery/README.md

 * [License](#License)

 ## <a name="Description"></a>Description
 Dynamic, customizable and responsive image gallery.
+Show your best pictures to the world with a very minimalistic approach.
+No picture raiting, nor comments or taggin so your pictures stay in the spotlight!

+## <a name="Features"></a>Features
+* Lightweight
+* Responsive
+* No database needed
+* Supports any number of columns
+* Use picture sizes that suits you best
+* Position your gallery via a simple config file

 ## <a name="Gallery Example"></a>Gallery Example
 [Gallery Demo](http://andreaslorer.de/)